Attendee Frequently Asked Questions

 - DO NOT pay cash up-front.

-- Check to see if the company is registered with the Better Business Bureau or another major business directory such as Dun & Bradstreet.
-You can also find these by checking with your local consumer affairs department or the State Attorney General.
+Check to see if the company is registered with the Better Business Bureau or another major business directory such as Dun & Bradstreet.
+You can also find these by checking with your local Department of Consumer Affairs or the State Attorney General.
 This will also tell you if the company in question has any complaints against them.

-- Make sure that the company has a legitimate address; you will want to stay away from post office boxes.
+Make sure that the company has a legitimate address.

-- Check with the state that the company is based out of and make sure it is licensed within that state.
+Check with the state that the company is based out of and make sure it is licensed.

 ASD OFFICIAL AUTHORIZED VENDORS